 \subsection{Stochastic meeting of agents}

 The network formation process occurs in continuous time.
 The state of the network at time $t$ is $G_t \in {\cal G}_N$.
 Agents meet stochastically and, conditional on meeting, decide whether they want to change the state of the network.
 If the network state is $g$, agent $i$ meets agent $j$ at an exogenous Poisson rate $\lambda_{ij}(g)$, that can potentially depend on $g$.
-I impose the following restriction on the meeting rates: \begin{assumption} The meeting rates satisfy $\lambda_{ij}(g) = \lambda_{ij}(\tau_{ij}(g))$ for all dyads $ij$ and all networks $g$. \end{assumption} Assumption \ref{A:meeting_rates} means that the meeting rate for the dyad $ij$ is independent of whether it is present in the network, but can depend on the rest of the rest of the network.
+I impose the following restriction on the meeting rates: \begin{assumption} The meeting rates satisfy $\lambda_{ij}(g) = \lambda_{ij}(\tau_{ij}(g))$ for all dyads $ij$ and all networks $g$. \end{assumption} Assumption \ref{A:meeting_rates} means that the meeting rate for the dyad $ij$ is independent of whether it is present in the network, but can depend on the rest of the network.
 This is useful to obtain a tractable characterization of the stochastic dynamics.

 Conditional on meeting $j$, agent $i$ makes a decision to keep or change the state of their relationship through a discrete choice rule, parametrized by a set of utility functions $U: {\cal J}_N \times {\cal G}_N \to \mathbb{R}$.
-Agent $i$ has an baseline utility $U_i(g)$ associated to network $g$, and there are idiosyncratic shocks to this utility every time a choice is made.
+Agent $i$ has a baseline utility $U_i(g)$ associated with network $g$, and there are idiosyncratic shocks to this utility every time a choice is made.
 After meeting at time $t$, agent $i$ chooses to change the state of link $ij$ if and only if